Zack-Fleming/OpenPlayer/README.md

 Updating from the Play Store is as easy as either clicking the 'Check for Play Store Update' button, which brings you to the Play Store page.
 Or, set the Play Store to automatically update the app, when one is uploaded.

 Updating the app from GitHub releases, you will have to uninstall the old version and install the new one (a workaround will be found as apart of my road map for the app).
 I will implement a way to export and import user settings.
-These settings will include any playlists, customizations, and other edits the user has made to the default application.
+These settings will include any playlists, customization, and other edits the user has made to the default application.

 ## Main Features